NathanWhitmore/R4condevblog/changing_all_values.md

 v2 <- original
 ```

 For example we could change all 1s to 2s.
 To do this we use the logical operators (given on page 113).
-In this example we are says all elements of v1 which equal 1 will be turned to 2:
+In this example all elements of v1 which equal 1 will be changed to 2:

 ```r
 v1[v1==1]  <- 2